 Photos and videos are periodically taken of people participating in Park District programs and activities.
 All persons registering for Park District programs/activities or using Park District property thereby agree that any photograph or videotape taken by the Park District may be used by the Park District for promotional purposes including its electronic media, videotapes, brochures, flyers and other publications without additional prior notice or permission and without compensation to the participant.

 What is the Recreation Leisureship (Scholarship) program?

-Provided by a partnership between The Glenview Park Foundation, Glenview State Bank, Glenview Youth Services and the Glenview Park District, recreation leisureships are available throughout the year to those families who find it difficult or otherwise impossible to register their children for park district programs due to financial constraints.
+Provided by a partnership between The Glenview Park Foundation, Glenview Bank & Trust, Glenview Youth Services and the Glenview Park District, recreation leisureships are available throughout the year to those families who find it difficult or otherwise impossible to register their children for park district programs due to financial constraints.
 Types of leisureships offered include:

 - Payment Plans which allow participants to spread the payment of a program fee over a period of time

 - Partial Leisureships which allow participants to pay a reduced fee for a program

 The type of leisureship granted will be determined on an individual basis according to need.
 To receive more information or apply for a recreation leisureship call Alison Frye of Glenview Youth Services at 847-724-2620.
 Leisureship applications, park district brochures and program registration forms are available at Park Center, 2400 Chestnut Ave., or Glenview Youth Services, 3080 W. Lake Ave.
 You may also download a copy of the program registration form or leisureship application from our District Forms page.